lvplay2/Among-Us-Online/README.md

-## Among Us Online
+## Among Us Web Port (Among Impostor)
-*The best port of Among Us online known to man*

-Welcome to Among Us Online!
-This is a repo that aims to porting Among Us online again!

-You can fork our repo, or simply get to playing!
+This is a web port of Among Us originally made by Moana Games.
+Unlike the original game, this fangame is not multiplayer and you play with bots.

 ---